With the well documented issues in commercial flying more and more people have found reasons to turn to private aircraft.

 There are a variety of options to consider.
 The starting point is how often you want to fly privately.

-Once you reach about 50 hours of flying a year then fractional aircraft ownership can start to make sense and above 400 or so hours per year whole ownership is worth looking into.
+Once you reach about 50 hours of flying a year then fractional aircraft ownership can start to make sense and above 300 or so hours per year whole ownership is worth looking into.
 Here is some core information to help you understand the options.

 The latest news and research on private jets and aircraft is included below.